Planning your first safari? This guide will help you decide where and when to go!

 However, if you are looking to experience a little safari, but you don’t want it to be the main part of your trip, then Namibia could be the perfect entry point for you.

-Namibia has some of the most stunning and unusual landscapes in Africa, you can self-drive so that you take your holiday at your own pace and it offers a whole host of activities from climbing sand dunes and quad biking to fantastic hiking trails, but don’t choose it for the safari alone, see this as an added extra and bonus to the destination!
+Namibia has some of the most stunning and unusual landscapes in Africa, you can self-drive across Namibia so that you take your holiday at your own pace and it offers a whole host of activities from climbing sand dunes and quad biking to fantastic hiking trails, but don’t choose Namibia for the safari alone, see this as an added extra and bonus to the destination!

 When to go: Namibia is great to visit from April through to November with limited rain, although it is starting to heat up in October, this is considered the best month for game viewing as the vegetation is fading making it easier to spot game.